-I love, love, love caramelized onions, so when I heard that there was such a thing as caramelized onion dip, I knew I had to try it! 🙌 The slight sweetness from the onions blends perfectly with the creaminess of the sour cream/cream cheese.
+I love, love, love caramelized onions, so when I heard that there was such a thing as caramelized onion dip, I knew I had to try it!
+The slight sweetness blends perfectly with the creaminess of the sour cream/cream cheese.
 Best of all?
-It’s super easy, and can be made ahead!
+It's super easy, and can be made ahead!

 What is caramelized onion dip?

-Caramelized onion dip is made from two delectable parts: a sour cream + cream cheese mixture and (of course) caramelized onions.
-The onions are slowly cooked in butter until they turn a deep golden brown and taste slightly sweet.
-Can it get any better? 😋
+Caramelized onion dip is made from two delectable parts: a sour cream mixture and caramelized onions.
+They are slowly cooked in butter until they turn a deep golden brown and taste slightly sweet.
+Can it get any better?

 What to Serve with Caramelized Onion Dip

 - Pita chips, potato chips, or tortilla chips

 - Veggie sticks